|

 CO Levels

-Average CO levels in homes without gas stoves
+Average CO levels in homes without gas stoves vary from 0.5 to 5 parts

-Levels near properly adjusted gas stoves are
+per million (ppm).
+Levels near properly adjusted gas stoves are often

-often 5 to 15 ppm and those near poorly adjusted
+5 to 15 ppm while those near poorly adjusted stoves may be 30 ppm or higher.

 CO

-should also be replaced as needed according
+also be replaced as needed according to manufacturer's recommendations.

 Handling a CO emergency

-Let's say you and your family are home when
+Let's say you and your family are home when the CO detector goes off.

-do in a situation when you notice the CO levels
+What do you need to do in a situation where you have noticed the CO levels

 rising in your home?
-A CO detector will sound
+A CO detector will sound in the same way as a smoke

-low level indicator is recommended because it
+level indicator is recommended because it is more sensitive to any rise

-how slight.
-It can best prevent residents from
+in CO, no matter how slight.
+It can best prevent residents from developing

-developing carbon monoxide poisoning.
+carbon monoxide poisoning.

 When your CO detector sounds the following